-An unsettling end to his five-day state visit to France, Israeli president Shimon Peres commented, “I am against the boycott of books.
+During this unsettling end to his five-day state visit to France, Israeli president Shimon Peres commented, “I am against the boycott of books.
 Books are written to try to awaken reflection, to try to make sense of ideas.”
-Adding to this, French presidential spokesman David Martinon said at a news conference, “It is not books we should fear,” calling for tranquility in the meantime.
+Calling for tranquility, French presidential spokesman David Martinon said at a news conference, “It is not books we should fear.”

-Speaking on behalf of the French Publishers’ Association which organizes the Salon, Christine de Mazieres said the controversy was unfortunate.
-“What is happening in the Middle East is very sad, but it is not linked to our event.”
+Christine de Mazieres, who spoke on behalf of the French Publishers’ Association that organizes the Salon, said the controversy was unfortunate: “What is happening in the Middle East is very sad, but it is not linked to our event.”
 She emphasized that Israel was not being honored for its politics, but for its writers, which included Amoz Oz, David Grossman, and Sayed Kashua, an Israeli Arab who writes in Hebrew.
 According to her, all of the countries that pulled out knew that Israel was being honored when they signed up.
 The fair’s organizers also stressed that their choice to distinguish Israeli literature was unrelated to the Jewish state’s 60th anniversary.

-Not surprisingly, the issue has generated controversy from both sides, with dissidents of all stripes coming out of the woodwork to offer their opinions.
-Several known Israeli writers have voiced their opposition to Israel’s recognition at the fair, while a number of Arabs have dismissed the boycott as being ridiculous.
+Many have leaped at the opportunity to offer (sometimes surprising) opinions.
+Several known Israeli writers, for example, have voiced their opposition to Israel’s recognition at the fair, while a number of Arabs have dismissed the boycott as ridiculous.

-Similar concerns have been voiced about Israel’s impending recognition at the book fair in Turin, Italy, which will take place in May.
-Calls for its boycott by leftist Italian political activists, as well as prominent Italian and Arab intellectuals and authors, have left the fair’s turnout anything but certain.
+Similar political concerns have been expressed about Israel’s impending recognition at the book fair in Turin, Italy, which will take place in May.
+Calls for a boycott by leftist Italian political activists, as well as by prominent Italian and Arab intellectuals and authors, have left the fair’s turnout anything but certain.

-Little is known about the history of southern Lebanon’s Beaufort Castle (Qala'at ash-Shqif in Arabic) prior to its capture by Crusader forces in 1139 AD.
-After that point, it changed hands frequently, according to who was occupying the surrounding lands at the time.
+Little is known about the history of southern Lebanon’s Beaufort Castle (Qala'at ash-Shqif in Arabic) prior to its capture by Crusader forces in AD 1139.
+After that point, it changed hands frequently, depending on who was occupying the surrounding lands at the time.
 From 1976 to 1982, the castle was controlled by the PLO, which used it as a launching pad for firing rockets into northern Israel.
-At the start of the 1982 Lebanon war, however, the fort was heavily shelled and taken by Israeli forces, who occupied it until 2000.
+At the start of the 1982 Lebanon War, the fort was heavily shelled and taken by the Israelis, who occupied it until 2000.

-Enter “Beaufort,” the matter-of-factly named Israeli film that dramatizes the last weeks of Israel’s 18-year occupation of the castle.
-Based on a novel by Ron Leshem, it is Joseph Cedar’s third film, earning him a Silver Bear for best director at the Berlin Film Festival and selected as one of five nominees in the 2007 Academy Awards’ Best Foreign Language Film category.
+Enter “Beaufort,” the matter-of-factly named Israeli film that dramatizes the final weeks of Israel’s 18-year occupation of the castle.
+Based on a novel by Ron Leshem, “Beaufort” is Joseph Cedar’s third film, and has earned him a Silver Bear for best director at the Berlin Film Festival.
+It was also selected as one of five nominees for the Best Foreign Language Film category in the 2007 Academy Awards.

-Referring to it as “a kind of Israeli ‘Apocalypse Now,’” the L.A.
-Times calls it “a film so realistic, so intense, it verges on the surreal.”
-“Beaufort” implies , according to the New York Times “the futility of war may be inseparable from its nobility.”
+Characterizing it as “a kind of Israeli ‘Apocalypse Now,’” the L.A.
+Times calls “Beaufort” “a film so realistic, so intense, it verges on the surreal.”
+According to the New York Times, “Beaufort” implies that “the futility of war may be inseparable from its nobility.”

-The movie opens with bomb squad technician, Ziv (Ohad Knoller) being helicoptered into Beaufort to dispose of a bomb that is blocking the only road leading in and out of the castle.
+As the movie opens, bomb squad technician Ziv (Ohad Knoller) is being helicoptered into Beaufort to dispose of a bomb that is blocking the only road leading in and out of the castle.
 We are introduced to various soldiers, including Liraz (Oshri Cohen), the team’s volatile 22-year-old commander.
-The audience journeys with the men through their various daily routines, watching as they stream though the eerie corridors of this castle that has become almost endearingly familiar.
+The audience journeys with the men through various daily routines, watching as they stream though the eerie corridors of this castle that has become almost endearingly familiar to them.